How long will it take?

 The answer to this depends on your goals.

-If you are seeking a Souvenir / Personal Enjoyment / Family Heirloom, then the answer is usually “yes” – if the process falls within your budget.
+If you are seeking a Souvenir / Personal Enjoyment / Family Heirloom, then the answer might be “yes” – if the process falls within your budget.
 Finding gemstones in the field is part of the treasure-hunting adventure – which can be greatly enhanced, and passed through generations by cutting and setting those treasures.
 We do lots of this for clients.
+Understand that you will probably have more invested in the finished gem and/or jewelry than the market value would be for a similar, but commercially-cut or mass-manufactured piece.

-If you are seeking economic recovery – you want to sell the stone, or some jewelry made from it, for a profit, the answer is often “no”.
-This is especially true if you are not already established in the gem and jewelry business because you won’t have a ready market.
+If you are seeking economic recovery – you want to sell the stone, or some jewelry made from it, for a profit, the answer is usually “no”.
+This is especially true if you are not already an expert, or not already well-established in the gem and jewelry business.
+If you don’t already have an established market for the kind of cut gemstone or finished jewelry you are contemplating, you will be trying to compete with professionals who have access to wide variety of gems through very convenient, trusted, and cheap channels – as well as established bases of customers.
+Ask yourself if you would want to compete with a professional boxer?

-Most of the cutting we do for economic recovery is for established members of the trade, who have a known market for the end results.
+Most of the cutting we do for economic recovery is for established members of the trade, who understand the economics and who have a known market for the end results.

 What are my options besides faceting?